BinaryLogReader¶

 Notes¶

-- Segments are automatically discovered and sorted by timestamp.
+- Segments are automatically discovered and sorted by filename.

 - Compressed segments (LZ4) are transparently decompressed.